merivale/victor/README.md

 # Victor

-A model the English language, thought of as a code for processing `messages` (structured arrangements of informational and stylistic choices) into `sentences` (strings of words).
+A model of the English language, thought of as a code for processing `messages` (structured arrangements of informational and stylistic choices) into `sentences` (strings of words).
 Inspired by the work of grammarian and logician Victor Howard Dudman.
+Read on for an outline of the theory, or play around with the current version at  [https://merivale.github.io/victor/](https://merivale.github.io/victor/).

+Modern philosophical semantics treats languages as functions from strings to messages, routinely enquiring after the rules that determine the meaning of a sentence.
+This forces them into an uncomfortable theoretical position, in which ambiguous sentences are, from the semantic point of view, impossible.
+This may be fine for unambiguous artificial languages, but since the sentences of natural languages are typically rife with ambiguity, philosophers have no option but to offer syntactic or pragmatic accounts of this - as they see it - messy and unwelcome feature of the real world.
+I argue (though not here) that these accounts are unsatisfactory.
+What we need are *semantic* accounts of ambiguity.

+By modelling languages as codes, i.e. as functions in precisely the *opposite* direction, semantic explanations of ambiguity become possible.
+The explanation in general is that the encoding function of an ambiguous language is not one-to-one, but many-to-one.
+In other words, ambiguous languages are *lossy* codes, which do not preserve in their output strings all of the information in its input messages.
+More than this, however, by articulating the English function, we should be able to see precisely how and why various English ambiguities arise.
+See below for examples.

+## 1. The Source

-The algorithm is written in [Elm](http://elm-lang.org/), with the styles written in [Less](http://lesscss.org/).
-The compiled HTML+JS+CSS is stored in the `docs` folder, for easy integration with [GitHub Pages](https://pages.github.com/); thus you can play around with the current version at [https://merivale.github.io/victor/](https://merivale.github.io/victor/).
+My algorithm is written in [Elm](http://elm-lang.org/), with the styles written in [Less](http://lesscss.org/).
+The compiled HTML+JS+CSS is stored in the gh-pages branch, for easy integration with [GitHub Pages](https://pages.github.com/).
+The `src` directory contains the main program module, which simply pulls everything together (nothing to see there), and two subdirectories, `Interface` and `Theory`.
+The former directory contains all the modules responsible for generating the web page users see, for keeping track of user input, and for piecing that input together into a `Message` variable.
+It is the modules in the latter directory that are potentially of theoretical interest, since they describe what a `Message` variable looks like on my model, and define the encoding functions that convert these variables into strings.

-## 1. Overview
+There is no need to go into detail about these modules here.
+Anyone interested in the nuts and bolts should simply read the code.
+It is internally documented with fairly substantial comments, and is intended to be intelligible to anyone of a suitably logical turn of mind (though obviously some experience of functional programming would help).
+Indeed, I consider it a major selling point of my theory that it is computationally very simple, with only as much complexity as the empirical data demand.
+Readers should start with the `Types` module for my account of `Messages` (and their components), and then look at the `Sentences` module to see how these variables are encoded into strings.
+The latter module outsources some leg work to the various other modules, which may be consulted in any order for information about the finer details.

+I have not yet written any tests, but there is a stub `test` directory as a placeholder for later development in this direction.
+From the point of view of the theory (rather than the interface), it would be helpful to run various `Message` variables through my encoding function, and check the results are as they should be.

+## 2. The Theory

-The overarching hypothesis behind this model is that every atomic English message is made up out of a series of zero or more `elaborations` applied to a core `nucleus`.
+The overarching hypothesis behind my model is that every atomic English message is made up out of a series of zero or more `elaborations` applied to a core `nucleus`.
 The model does not currently cover compound messages, but will in due course be expanded in this direction; the working assumption is that these too can be treated as the result of further elaborations, but elaborations that introduce a second nucleus into the message.

-A major selling point of the model, and more generally of the idea to treat natural languages as codes in this way, is its ability to explain a large number of ambiguities in semantic terms (contrary to current mainstream thought in philosophical semantics, which treats ambiguity as either a syntactic or a pragmatic phenomenon).
-The explanation of ambiguity in general is that the encoding function is not one-to-one, but many-to-one.
-Furthermore, by articulating the English function, we can see precisely how and why various English ambiguities arise.
-In some cases it is simply because an elaboration leaves no mark on the output sentence, but more often it is because multiple elaborations (or multiple sequences of elaborations) coincide in the same output.
-Examples will be given in section 3 below.
-In computational terms, what this means is that English is a *lossy* code, which does not preserve in its output strings all of the information in its originating messages.
+There are currently 17 elaborations posited by my model.
+This list is obviously incomplete, but represents - or so I hope - a decent start.
+Though it will not make much sense up front, here is the type definition for messages (details of the individual elaborations to follow):

+    type Message
+        = Plain Nucleus
+        | Negative Message
+        | Past Message
+        | Prior Message
+        | Practical Modality Message
+        | Projective Modality (Maybe Time) Message
+        | Evasive Modality Message
+        | Preordained (Maybe Time) Message
+        | Regular (Maybe Frequency) Message
+        | Extended Duration Message
+        | Scattered Tally Message
+        | Ongoing Message
+        | Determined (Maybe Time) Message
+        | Imminent Message
+        | Apparent Bool Message
+        | Indirect Target Pointer Bool Haystack Bool Message
+        | Enumerated Target Quantifier Bool Haystack Message
+        | Amassed Target (Maybe Quantifier) Bool Haystack Bool Message

+The type definition is recursive, reflecting the fact that the elaborations can all be applied on top of each other, presumptively without limit or restriction.
+In fact there are some combinations that English rules inadmissible, but not many (details below).
+Rather than try to write a more convoluted type definition that makes these combinations impossible, I have instead written some validation checks into the encoding function itself.
+The function returns an error in cases of such invalid input.

-## 2. The Nucleus
+### 2.1.
+The Nucleus

 The nucleus of every atomic English message in my model is made up of two items, plus a couple of (theoretically uninteresting) stlylistic choices: